ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-07-07-Tornado-Cash-Deposit-and-Withdrawal.md

 ---
 ### Miscellaneous

 - It needs more modifications and configurations if you want to access your own Ethereum Archive Node when using Tor.
-It is obvious since you cannot visit `localhost` directly inside the Tor network.
+  It is obvious since you cannot visit `localhost` directly when you are inside the Tor network.

 - Parameter `gas-speed` seems not to work.
 Please ignore it and choose a low gas price to deposit and withdraw.